autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

             /control/(.*)|/vehicle/(.*)|/imu/(.*)|/sensing/imu/(.*)
             ```

-          7. Completion: Once the data is recorded and the vehicle is safely stopped, the session ends.
+          g.
+Completion: Once the data is recorded and the vehicle is safely stopped, the session ends.
 The tool validates the recorded data.

       - `external_actuation_cmd`